-- Demonstrate and articulate an identity as professional school counselors that blends the roles of mental health professional and educator - Demonstrate the knowledge and skills to develop, implement, and evaluate a comprehensive developmental school counseling program that aligns with the American School Counseling Association's National Model and advances the mission of the school - Demonstrate skills as educational leaders who can effectively advocate with multicultural sensitivity for all students' holistic well-being at individual and systemic levels - Demonstrate the personal awareness, theoretical knowledge, and clinical skills needed to engage in multi-culturally sensitive individual and group counseling, classroom guidance, collaboration and consultation - Demonstrate how to individually and in collaboration with teachers develop and teach engaging guidance-related curriculum that facilitates students' personal/ social, academic and career development - Effectively consult and collaborate with parents and guardians, teachers, administrators, and other school and community members - Demonstrate reflective and ethical decision making grounded in the knowledge of relevant legal and ethical codes as well as in an examination of personal values - Effectively work with data and technology to advocate for all students, to evaluate and improve program effectiveness, and to advocate for the school counseling profession - Demonstrate the College of Education Conceptual Framework to Think Critically, Transform Practice, and Promote Justice - Articulate how personal faith informs one's identity and practice as a professional school counselor
+- Demonstrate and articulate an identity as professional school counselors that blends the roles of mental health professional and educational leader - Demonstrate the knowledge and skills to develop, implement, and evaluate a comprehensive developmental school counseling program that aligns with the American School Counseling Association's National Model and advances the mission of the school - Demonstrate skills as educational leaders who can effectively advocate with multicultural sensitivity for all students' holistic well-being at individual and systemic levels - Demonstrate the personal awareness, theoretical knowledge, and clinical skills needed to engage in multi-culturally sensitive individual and group counseling, classroom guidance, collaboration and consultation - Demonstrate how to individually and in collaboration with teachers develop and teach engaging guidance-related curriculum that facilitates students' personal/ social, academic and career development - Demonstrate the awareness, knowledge, and skills to effectively work with all students, K-12, to advance their college and/or career readiness - Effectively consult and collaborate with parents and guardians, teachers, administrators, and other school and community members - Demonstrate reflective and ethical decision making grounded in the knowledge of relevant legal and ethical codes as well as in an examination of personal values

+- Effectively work with data and technology to advocate for all students, to evaluate and improve program effectiveness, and to advocate for the school counseling profession - Demonstrate the College of Education Conceptual Framework to Think Critically, Transform Practice, and Promote Justice - Articulate how personal faith informs one's identity and practice as a professional school counselor

 - Bachelor's degree from a regionally accredited institution.
 A grade point average of 3.0 or above is required.
-The undergraduate degree does not have to be in the field of psychology. - Application form completed at apply.georgefox.edu - \$40 non-refundable application fee - Résumé of work and/or volunteer experience sent to counseling@georgefox.edu - Written admission statement addressing the question provided in the online application - One academic reference form (provided in application packet, or available for download ) - One professional reference form (provided in application packet, or available for download ) - An official transgript from each college or university attended - Official results from the Miller Analogies Test (MAT) - School Counseling and School Psychology applicants must also submit passing results from the Praxis I or ORELA EAS (Essential Academic Skills Test) or CBEST.
-Students with a regionally accredited Masters or Doctoral degree are exempt.
-Please contact your admissions counselor for more information. - Group interview with the Admissions Committee.
+The undergraduate degree does not have to be in the field of psychology. - · Application form completed at apply.georgefox.edu - \$40 non-refundable application fee - Résumé of work and/or volunteer experience sent to counseling@georgefox.edu - Written admission statement addressing the question provided in the online application - One academic reference form (provided in application packet, or available for download.) - One professional reference form (provided in application packet, or available for download.) - An official transcript from each college or university attended - Official results from the Miller Analogies Test (MAT) - Group interview with the Admissions Committee.
 An invitation will be extended to those meeting initial program criteria.

 The Admissions Committee will consider each application item and the Group Interview as part of the admissions decision.
+Additional requirements for international students are online here.

-Transcripts of previous graduate work and supportive documentation will be evaluated by the GDC faculty committee to verify completion of the following prerequisite courses:

-Prerequisite Coursework (12-13 hours)
+Transcripts of previous graduate work and supportive documentation will be evaluated by the GDC faculty committee to verify completion of the following prerequisite courses: Prerequisite Coursework (12 hours)

 GCEP 500 Introduction to Couple and Family Therapy 3

 GCEP 504 Child and Adolescent Disorders 3

 GCEP 550 Group Theory and Therapy 3

-GCEP 554 Addictions or 2-3
+GCEP 554 Addictions 2

-GCEP 580 Play Therapy: Lifespan Applications

 GCEP 587 Interpersonal Neurobiology and Pharmacology 1